code-dispenser/DevsRule/ReadMe.md

 <!-- H1 for git hub, but for nuget the markdown is fine as it centers the image, uncomment as appropriate and do the same at the bottom of this file for the icon author -->

 ## Overview
-Devs' Rule at its core is a lamdba predicate condition engine that allows you to create rules comprised of condition sets, with each condition set containing one or more conditions.
+Devs' Rule at its core is a lambda predicate condition engine that allows you to create rules comprised of condition sets, with each condition set containing one or more conditions.

 Rules are created in code but can be exported (or manually created) as JSON files which can both be ingested by the condition engine.
 This provides flexibility by allowing rule changes without the need to redeploy the application.
 Simply supply the condition engine periodically with any rules changes, that can be fetched at runtime from a file store or a database, for example.